 WELCOME TO SELATI'S VERREAUX'S EAGLE PROJECT

-Welcome back to Selati’s Verreaux’s Eagle Project, now in its second year!
+Welcome back to Selati’s Verreaux’s Eagle Project, now in its third year!

 This unique conservation initiative not only employs cutting-edge live-streaming technology to provide unparalleled insights into the breeding behaviour of a pair of Verreaux’s Eagles within the Selati Game Reserve, but also plays a critical role in the conservation of these majestic raptors.